LIYunzhe1408/personal-website/content/project/2019-2020/index.md

 slides: example
 ---

-Designed by Haojie Zhang, Sichen Wang, Yunyi Ye, Yunzhe Li, Wen Wang, Zheng Yuan, Yixin Wang, Jie Liu, Kewei Yin.
+Designed by Yunzhe Li, Yixin Wang, Junyi Pang, Luoyan Ji.

+First version launched in January 30, 2020, before the quarantine.

-First version launched in Shanghai American School Qualifier, March 25, 2018.
-We got an Inspire Award due to our gracious professionalism and outstanding field performance.
+Second version launched in Shanghai Invitational in September, 2020.
+We got Finalist Alliance and Connect Award.

-Second version launched in FIRST<sup>®</sup> World Championship in Detroit, April 28, 2018.
-Mechanical claws and more efficient intakes were designed.

-Third version launched in FIRST<sup>®</sup> China Finals, June 3, 2018.
-Better recognition algorithms using Vuforia.